Team talking about sustainable business operations

 Paris Agreement

-Created in 2015 during COP21, the Paris agreement was an international, legally binding treaty between 196 parties.
+Created in 2015 during COP21, the Paris Agreement is an international, legally binding treaty between 196 parties.

-The agreement aimed to prevent further climate change, ensuring global warming remains below 2°C and ideally below 1.5°C.
+The agreement aims to prevent further climate change, ensuring global warming remains below 2°C and ideally below 1.5°C.

-COP26 has now been carried out to extend on and finalise the strategy laid out within the original agreement.
+COP26 extended and finalised the strategies laid out within the original agreement.

 Green Finance Strategy